bitkeen/dotfiles/README.md

-# Dotfiles
+## Dotfiles
+I use GNU Stow to create symlinks for my dotfiles.

+The repository should be cloned to `~/.dotfiles`.

+Example: to setup Vim, simply run `stow vim` inside.

+#### Python packages
-I put symlinks to my dotfiles in place using GNU Stow.
+Packages that I want to have installed on my machines are in the `requirements.txt` file.

-For example, `stow vim` inside the .dotfiles directory.
+Install with `pip install -r requirements.txt`.